Finder makes money from featured partners, but editorial opinions are our own.

 Key takeaways

-• Spinal fusion is a major operation that can cost over $50,000 without insurance in the private system.
+• Spinal fusion is a major operation and can cost over $50,000 in the private system.

-• A spinal fusion can be covered by Medicare, or with private health insurance from around $22 a week.
+• Spinal fusion can be covered by Medicare or with private health insurance.

-• The operation is very controversial, with critics calling is 'expensive, dangerous and ineffective'.
+• The operation is controversial, with critics calling is 'expensive, dangerous and ineffective'.

 What is a spinal fusion?